 - Does every member of your family know your plan for escape in the event of fire?

 - Does everyone know at least two ways out of each room?

 - Have you agreed on a meeting place in front of your home where you will gather to wait for the fire department?

 - Does everyone know to get to get out first, then call for help from a neighbor’s phone or call box?

 - Does everyone understand that they should never, ever go back inside a burning building?

 - Has your family practiced escaping through smoke by getting down on hands and knees and crawling to the nearest exit?
 (Make sure everyone understands that they should use the exit “free from smoke or flames if they can.)

 - Does everyone in your family know how to stop, drop, and roll on the ground to smother flames if clothes catch fi

-- prevent home fires and to escape a fire if one should occur.
+- If you’ve attended to every item on this checklist, you should feel better about your family’s ability to prevent home fires and to escape a fire if one should occur.